shuup/shuup-guide/source/orders.rst

    .. image:: orders/orders-menu.png

-2. Select the order you want to set complete
+2. Select the order you want to set complete.

    .. image:: orders/select-order.png

-3. Click `Set Status` in the order toolbar
+3. Click `Set Status` in the order toolbar.

 ..   .. image:: orders/set-complete-button.png

-4. Click `Complete` in the dropdown menu
+4. Click `Complete` in the dropdown menu.

 The order will now be marked as `completed`.